7.5-magnitude earthquake shakes north Peru

 The strong quake hit at 5:52 am (1052 GMT) at a depth of 131 kilometers (81 miles), according to the Geophysical Institute of Peru.

-Civil Defense authorities said at least 10 people were injured, while several houses were destroyed.
+Civil Defense authorities said at least 10 people were injured, while 75 houses were destroyed.

 The quake also caused damage in neighboring Ecuador.